rozbb/draft-waict-transparency/draft-waict-transparency.md

         1. Ensures `expiry` is in the future, and not too far in the future
     1. If the leaf is a tombstone, it deletes the leaf
 1. Recomputes the prefix tree root
-1. Verifies the enrollment dictionary's signature on the updated prefix root, aborting on failure
+1. Verifies the transparency service's signature on the updated prefix root, aborting on failure
 1. Adds its own signature to the signed note
 1. Updates its copy of the prefix tree
 1. Returns the new signed note

-Note: if an enrollment dictionary becomes unable to produce new proofs, it will be impossible for it to get new signatures.
-So in the case of data loss or intentional tampering, an enrollment dictionary is forced to negotiate with witnesses to have them accept a new tree.
+Note: if a transparency service becomes unable to produce new proofs, it will be impossible for it to get new signatures.
+So in the case of data loss or intentional tampering, a transparency service is forced to negotiate with witnesses to have them accept a new tree.

 (TODO: any other endpoint a witness should provide? registration should probably be with a human in the loop)

-## Enrollment Dictionary API
+## Transparency Service API

 ### Enroll